-Experimental design and treatments
+Experimental Design and Treatments

 The experiment was established in a randomized complete block design with three replications.
 Eight treatment levels were (control, 121 kg NPS ha-1, FB 04, FB 1018 and FB 1035, each strain treated separately with 60 kg ha-1 NPS and TSP fertilizer).
-The size of the plot was $3 \times 3 \text{ m} (9 \text{ m}^2)$ and the improved Dosha variety was used for the trials at spacing of 0.1 and 0.4 m distance between plants and rows, respectively.
+The size of the plot was 3 x 3 m (9 m2) and the improved Dosha variety was used for the trials at spacing of 0.1 and 0.4 m distance between plants and rows, respectively.
 The distance between plots and blocks was 1 m each.
 Inoculants were obtained from the soil microbiology laboratory from Holeta Agricultural Research Center.
 Seeds were dipped in warm water to anchor themselves to the Rhizobium strains.
-The sugar suspension was used as an adhesive for the carrier-based inoculants so that the inoculums adhere to and coat the seeds.
-The inoculated seeds were allowed to air dry for a few minutes and planted in the shade immediately after drying.
-The uninoculated treatments were sown before the starts of inoculation to thoroughly avoid cross-contamination.
-Nitrogen and phosphorus fertilizers were applied at sowing in a row.
-Furrows were made between each plot to reduce movement of bacteria and leaching/addition of nutrients from one plot to another or from the external environment.
+The sugar suspension was used as an adhesive for the carrier-based inoculants, ensuring that the inoculants adhered to and coated the seeds.
+The inoculated seeds were allowed to air dry for a few minutes and were planted in the shade immediately after drying.
+The un-inoculated treatments were sown before the starts of inoculation to thoroughly avoid cross-contamination.
+Nitrogen and phosphorus fertilizers were applied at sowing in rows.
+Furrows were made between each plot to reduce the movement of bacteria and the leaching or addition of nutrients from one plot to another or from the external environment.